Principles of resource groups

 Organize for authorization

-Since resource groups are a scope of RBAC, you can organize resources by who needs to administer them.
-If your database administration team is responsible for managing all of your Azure SQL Database instances, putting them in the same resource group would simplify administration.
+Because resource groups are a scope of RBAC, you can organize resources by who needs to administer them.
+If your database administration team is responsible for managing all of your Azure SQL Database instances, putting them in the same resource group simplifies administration.
 You could give the team the proper permissions at the resource-group level to administer the databases within the resource group.
-Similarly, the database administration team could be denied access to the resource group with virtual networks so they don't inadvertently make changes to resources outside the scope of their responsibility.
+Similarly, the database administration team could be denied access to the resource group with virtual networks so they don't inadvertently make changes to resources outside their scope of responsibility.

 Organize for lifecycle